trinitronx/trinitronx.github.io_cv/index.md

 #### DevOps Engineer

-Administered and maintained 38+ server cloud-based infrastructure for PaaS Ruby on Rails / JRuby backend.
+Administered and maintained 38+ server cloud-based infrastructure for PaaS Ruby on Rails / JRuby backend (JVM).
 Developed Chef cookbooks in Ruby including Unit and
 Integration Testing Frameworks.
 Cloud Architecture Design and Planning for Scalable, Multi-Region, Fault-Tolerant Services.

-- Worked to develop shared goals and understanding about technical & infrastructure design requirements
+- Partnered with product, engineering teams & management to develop shared goals and understanding to align technical & infrastructure design with business requirements
+- Mentored and provided DevOps consulation / expertise to junior engineers
+- Participated in on-call rotation, to resolve incidents affecting the product
+- Maintained 99.999% uptime for SaaS platform, including microservices & APIs

 ---